DeathStar3/varicity-experiment/README.md

   - Composition level: Change the level of composition use to display the city (default is 4).
   - Orientation: Can be IN, OUT, or IN_OUT.
 Used to change the orientation of the links used to establish the composition level of each element.
   - hierarchy_links: Contains the list of link types used to compose the graph of the city.
-  - api_classes: List of names of the API classes used as starting points to build the city.
+  - api_classes: For each project, list of names of the entry point classes used as starting points to build the city.
 - Esthetic config: These variables only change some display features and will not relaunch the parsing algorithm:
   - Building:
     - padding: Will change the space between each building